doctortrvs/barqode-brand/README.md

 It is being designed as an operational system.

-The brand takes inspiration from the physical systems people already understand and trust:
+Rather than following contemporary SaaS design trends, Barqode draws inspiration from systems that have communicated clearly under pressure for decades:

 - Warehouse operations
 - Shipping labels
+- Airport wayfinding
 - Road and safety signage
-- Airport wayfinding
 - Industrial control systems
 - Operational documentation

-These systems have been refined over decades to communicate clearly under pressure.

-Rather than inventing a new language, Barqode builds upon the one operators already know.
+These systems prioritise recognition, consistency and reliability over decoration.

-Every decision should answer one question:
+Every design decision should answer one question:

 > **Does this make the operation clearer?**